Javonte Williams: Professional career

+Denver Broncos

+2021

-Williams was selected by the Denver Broncos in the second round, 35th overall, of the 2021 NFL Draft.
+Williams was selected by the Denver Broncos in the second round, 35th overall, of the 2021 NFL draft.
 Williams signed his four-year rookie contract with Denver on July 23, 2021.

-2021 season: Rookie year

 Heading into his first training camp, Williams competed with Royce Freeman and Mike Boone for the backup running back role.
 After the Broncos released Freeman during final roster cuts, they officially named Williams the backup running back, behind veteran starter Melvin Gordon.

 Williams made his NFL debut in the Broncos' Week 1 victory against the New York Giants, recording 14 carries for 45 yards.
 Williams scored his first professional rushing touchdown against the New York Jets in Week 3, as the Broncos won the game 26–0.
 In Week 9, against the Dallas Cowboys, he had his first game going over 100 rushing yards with 111 on 17 carries.
 Williams received his first career start in Week 12 against the Kansas City Chiefs, as he replaced an injured Melvin Gordon.
 Williams finished the game with 23 carries for 102 yards, six receptions for 76 yards and a receiving touchdown, though the Broncos lost the game 22–9.

 Overall, Williams finished his rookie season appearing in all 17 games (one start) and recorded 203 carries for 903 yards (4.4 YPC) and four rushing touchdowns plus 43 receptions for 319 yards and three receiving touchdowns.
+He was named to the PFWA All-Rookie Team.

 2022

-In Week 1, Williams had 108 scrimmage yards in the 17–16 loss to the Seattle Seahawks.
+In Week 1, Williams had 108 scrimmage yards and a lost fumble in the 16–17 loss to the Seattle Seahawks.
 In the loss, he had 11 receptions.
 During Week 4 against the Las Vegas Raiders, Williams went down with a knee injury and left the game.
 It was later revealed that he suffered tears to the ACL, LCL, and posterolateral corner.
 The injury prematurely ended his 2022 season.

+2023

+In the 2023 season, Williams had 217 carries for a team-high 774 rushing yards and three rushing touchdowns to go with 47 receptions for 228 receiving yards and two receiving touchdowns in 16 games and 13 starts.

+2024

+In the leadup to the 2024 season, there was hope that Williams, now two years removed from his major injury, could potentially reach his rookie-season level of production once again.
+However, after the conclusion of the season the general consensus was Williams had not yet successfully returned to form as a rusher, posting just 513 rushing yards and four rushing touchdowns on an average of 3.7 yards per carry as the Broncos' primary running back.
+Nonetheless, he did produce his best season as a receiving back and blocker, with a career-high 346 receiving yards and 52 receptions.